-Aquatabs are a still a good chemical water purification solution for purifying clear water and killing bacteria and viruses, but in conjunction with a water filter that can first remove larger particles and parasites like Cryptosporidium and Giardia.
-But as a standalone solution or backup, Aquatabs are not as comprehensive as using chlorine dioxide water purification tablets like Katadyn Micropur, Potable Aqua, or Aquamira Water Purification Tablets.
-While Cryptosporidium is not present in all backcountry water sources, if your filter breaks or clogs, it would be prudent to have a backup purification method that offers complete coverage, not partial.
+Aquatabs are still a good chemical water purification solution for purifying clear water and killing bacteria and viruses but in conjunction with a water filter that can first remove larger particles and parasites like Cryptosporidium and Giardia.
+But as a standalone solution or backup, Aquatabs are not as comprehensive as using chlorine dioxide water purification tablets like Katadyn Micropur or Potable Aqua Chlorine Dioxide Tablets, or Aquamira Water Purification Drops.
+While Cryptosporidium is not present in all backcountry water sources, if your filter breaks or clogs, it is prudent to have a backup purification method like chlorine dioxide that offers complete coverage, not partial.

 The author purchased Aquatabs.Editor's note: Help support this site by making your next gear purchase through one of the links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.